 - use dental floss;

-- limit the consumption of sweet foods and drinks;
+- limit your consumption of sweet foods and drinks;

-- visit your dentist regularly for check-ups and professional teeth cleaning.
+- visit your dentist regularly for examinations and professional teeth cleaning.

-In certain situations, a toothache may disappear on its own.
-For example, if you have irritated gums after eating solid food, the discomfort will likely go away after a day or two.
-But a true toothache—pain that comes from the tooth itself—usually means you have a problem that needs treatment.
-If a toothache occurs, then disappears, you should consult a dentist as soon as possible.
-Early treatment of the problem can prevent complications and greater damage: tooth extraction.
+In certain situations, toothache can go away on its own.
+For example, if your gums are irritated after eating hard food, the discomfort will most likely disappear within a day or two.
+But a real toothache — pain that comes from the tooth itself — usually means that you have a problem that requires treatment.
+If toothache comes and goes, you should contact a dentist as soon as possible.
+Early treatment of the problem can protect you from complications and greater damage, including tooth extraction.

-In most cases, you can’t pinpoint the cause until you visit the dentist.
+In most cases, you cannot accurately determine the cause until you visit a dentist.

-Generally, a dull, constant toothache may mean you have an infected tooth.
-It can also be a sign that you grind your teeth while you sleep.
+In general, a dull, constant toothache may mean that you have an infected tooth.
+It may also be a sign that you grind your teeth during sleep.

-A sharp, stabbing pain may mean that you have a cavity or a crack in your tooth.
-Sometimes this means there is a problem with an existing filling or crown.
+Sharp, stabbing pain may mean that you have caries or a crack in the tooth.
+Sometimes it means that there is a problem with an existing filling or crown.

-Severe, throbbing pain may mean that the infection has spread to the pulp of the tooth.
-Sensitivity to heat and cold can indicate a number of problems, including tooth decay and gum disease.
-If the pain goes away quickly, it may mean that you have worn enamel.
+Severe, throbbing pain may mean that the infection has spread into the tooth pulp.
+Sensitivity to heat and cold may indicate a number of problems, including caries and gum disease.
+If the pain passes quickly, it may mean that your enamel is worn down.

-A toothache can be mild enough to cause minor discomfort or severe enough to interfere with your daily life.
-A toothache is a symptom that indicates that something is wrong and you need to see a doctor.
+Toothache can be so mild that it causes only slight discomfort, or so severe that it disrupts your daily life.
+Toothache is a symptom that indicates that something is wrong and that you need to see a doctor.